All Episodes

 Besides, it's already happened.

-The Tea Party is the result of the people of this country seeing what unchecked liberalism will do when guided by led by the most radical leftist progressive ever to seek office in this country.
+The Tea Party is the result of the people of this country seeing what unchecked liberalism will do when guided by, led by the most radical leftist progressive ever to seek office in this country.

 That includes Woodrow Wilson and FDR.

-Uh Joe in um in Monroe, New York.
+Joe in Monroe, New York.

 Hello, sir.